DarovskikhAndrei/hpscan2linux/README.md

 # hpscan2linux
-service for HP scan to linux (scan from device to linux server)
+Service for HP scan to linux (scan from device to linux server)

-Supported devices:
+# Supported devices
 - HP Deskjet Ink Advantage 3525